wuz/cantrip.nvim/README.md

 # What is Cantrip?

-cantrip is a Neovim config pack designed to use cutting-edge settings and packages.
+cantrip is a Neovim config pack designed to:
+1. Use cutting-edge settings and packages
+2. Not break existing vim paradigms

+This means that packages and settings should augment existing vim commands or add net-new functionality without breaking any existing keys.

 # Installation